tarlepp/how-to-use-phpunit/README.md

 ### Notes for Windows environment

 * Within commands use `%cd%` (in PowerShell use `${PWD}`) instead of `$(pwd)`
-* Check that you've activated shared drives
+* Check that you've activated shared drives, open Docker settings from your tray and open `Shared Drives`
 * If you're using eg. [VirtualBox](https://www.virtualbox.org/) or [VMware](https://www.vmware.com/solutions/virtualization.html) you need to disable `Hyper-V` [manually](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) if/when you want to use those again

 ## Usage